Is it time to buy small cap stocks as bullish sentiment returns?

-Where can I spread bet on small US and UK Stocks?
+Where can you trade and spread bet on small US and UK Stocks?

 I have a spread betting account with IG but I cant trade the US penny stocks which are clearly trending.